 - Typically from exhaustion (why go to sleep when for the first time in your life you have “superhuman” focus?).

-- But also due to Adderall’s mechanism of action, their very supply of neurotransmitters might be depleted.
+- But also perhaps due to Adderall’s mechanism of action, their very supply of neurotransmitters might be depleted.

 5. Parents’ and loved ones’ who are “in denial” of ADHD

 Schwarz failed to comprehend that ADHD sometimes had a way of “sneaking up” on people later in life.
 That’s when their innate intelligence and ability to get by in school without good study habits are no longer enough to let them keep up with their goals.
 It might seem that these people are “abusing” stimulants when really they are seeking help.
+It might also be that they are suffering from poorly prescribed and monitored Adderall.

 6. Prescribers Who Fail to Ask for Third-Party Feedback